Ehesp/Steam-Login/readme.md

 ```
 ## Changing the return URL

+> The return URL must be a valid URL which contains either the http or https URI Scheme.

 If you want your users to be sent to a specific URL/route after login, this is easily done.
 Simply add the URL as a parameter in the `url()` method:

 ```